robertmkjeffrey/ANU-Go-Workshop/README.md

 # (Unofficial) ANU Golang Workshop

 A workshop run at the Australian National University, designed for second-year computer science students.
-This covers some high-level ideas in Go, and provides some exercises to work on.
+This covers some high-level ideas in Go (primarily focused on concurrency), and provides some exercises to work on.
+It assumes the reader has gone through the [Tour of Go](https://tour.golang.org/).

 ## Setup